Data Science, Analytics and Engineering (Electrical Engineering), MS

 Big Data, Data Analytics, Data Engineering, Data Science, Electrical Engineering, Machine Learning, approved for STEM-OPT extension

 Learn the data science skills needed for the modern economy while enhancing your expertise in electrical engineering in this distinct master's degree program.
-You will take high-demand courses and work with your colleagues to solve client-driven data science problems.
+You'll take high-demand courses and work with your colleagues to solve client-driven data science problems.

-Data scientists are consistently ranked among the top jobs in the USA, and there is an increasing need for all engineers to make use of data science tools like statistics, machine learning, artificial neural networks and artificial intelligence.
+Data scientist is consistently ranked among the top jobs in the U.S., and there is an increasing need for all engineers to make use of data science tools such as statistics, machine learning, artificial neural networks and artificial intelligence.
 However, the majority of engineering occupations require subject matter expertise beyond data science.

-The MS program in data science, analytics and engineering with a concentration in electrical engineering provides an advanced education in high-demand data science and electrical engineering.
+The Master of Science program in data science, analytics and engineering with a concentration in electrical engineering provides an advanced education in high-demand data science and electrical engineering.
 A focus on probability and statistics, machine learning, data mining and data engineering is complemented by electrical engineering-specific courses to ensure breadth and depth in data science and electrical engineering.

 Acceptance to the graduate program requires a separate application.
 Students typically receive approval to pursue the accelerated master’s during the junior year of their bachelor's degree program.
 Interested students can learn about eligibility requirements and how to apply.